adriatic1517/fast_api_assessment/README.md

 Install Docker.

-Run postgres with `docker compose up -d`
+Run postgres with `docker compose up -d`.
+This will start a postgres container and expose it on `localhost:5432`.

 Activate virtual env `source env/bin/activate`, `pip install -r requirements.txt` and run with `fastapi dev main.py`